tomhsiao1260/neuroglancer-learn/readme.md

 ## How to run

-Generate a zarr folder called `scroll.zarr` in the root directory.
-Then, `npm install`.
-Now open a server via `python cors_webserver.py` command to serve the zarr content at `localhost:9000`.
-Once finished, run `npm run dev-server` to start the app.
-Hopefully you can see the volume data on it.
+Run `npm install` and then open the app via `npm run dev-server` command.
+Go to `localhost:8080`, and then press `space` key.
+It will pop up a UI panel for you to choose a `.zarr` folder that you want to see.
+Have fun!